Berthold Hatschek: Life

-He studied zoology in Vienna under Carl Claus (1835-1899), and in Leipzig with Rudolf Leuckart (1822-1898).
+Berthold Hatschek studied zoology in Vienna under Carl Claus (1835–1899), and in Leipzig with Rudolf Leuckart (1822–1898).
 He gained his doctorate at the University of Leipzig with a dissertation titled Beiträge zur Entwicklungsgeschichte der Lepidopteren.
-Hatschek was deeply influenced by the works of Ernst Haeckel (1834-1919).
+Hatschek was deeply influenced by the works of Ernst Haeckel (1834–1919).
 In 1885 he was appointed professor of zoology at Charles University in Prague, and from 1896 was a professor and director of the second zoological institute at the University of Vienna.
 Hatschek suffered from severe depression, which greatly affected his work in the latter stages of his life.

-Hatschek is remembered for the so-called "trochophore theory", in which he explains the trochophore to be the larval form of a hypothetical organism- the "trochozoon" (which in adult form corresponded to a trochophore-like rotifer, and was the suggested common ancestor of almost all bilateral, metazoan lifeforms).
+Hatschek is remembered for his "trochophore theory", in which he explains the trochophore to be the larval form of a hypothetical organism- the "trochozoon" (which in adult form corresponded to a trochophore-like rotifer, and was the suggested common ancestor of almost all bilaterian animal lifeforms).

 In 1888 he split Frey and Leuckart's Coelenterata into three phyla: Spongiaria, Cnidaria and Ctenophora.
-From his research of amphioxus, the anatomical terms- "Hatschek's pit" and "Hatschek's nephridium" are derived.
+From his research of lancelets (amphioxus), the anatomical terms "Hatschek's pit" and "Hatschek's nephridium" are derived.